openwallet-foundation/owl-agent-test-harness/TEST_DEV_GUIDE.md

 ### Defining Protocol Suite Specific Tags

 There will be cases where there will be a need for Protocol specific tags.
 This will usually reveal itself when there are optional implementations or where implementations can diverge into 2 or more options.
 Tests will need to be tagged with the least common option, where no tag means the other option.
-For example in the connection protocol there are specific tests that exercise the behaviour of the protocol using a Multi Use Invite and a Single Use Invite.
+For example in the connection protocol there are specific tests that exercise the behavior of the protocol using a Multi Use Invite and a Single Use Invite.
 The tag @MultiUseInvite is used to differentiate the two, and by default it is expected that MultiUseInvite is the least common option.

 Currently Existing Connection Protocol Tags